Zefiruu/atbs/README.md

-# atbs
+# Automate the Boring Stuff with Python

-Projects suggested by Automate the Boring Stuff with Python
+Projects/scripts suggested by the book 'Automate the Boring Stuff with Python'

 commaCode.py - Forms a string out of a list provided by the function.
 It adds a comma, 'and' and full stop accordingly.